 2. Peppermint oil.

-Menthol, a constituent of peppermint is used in large scale manufacturing of counter pain relieving gels, creams and sprays.
+Menthol, a constituent of peppermint is used in large-scale manufacturing of counter pain relieving gels, creams, and sprays.
 It’s among the most effective painkillers.
-A molecule known as ligand in menthol stimulate the brain to block pain through desensitizing the region.
+A molecule known as the ligand in menthol stimulate the brain to block pain through desensitizing the region.
 It does not actually alter temperature, but it tricks the brain into administering a cold sensation.

 Directions; Mix one teaspoon of peppermint oil with two tablespoons of olive oil, this dilute solution will prevent irritation.
 Soak a cotton ball in the oil and apply it around the sore gum and tooth.

 Cloves contain eugenol, a substance that is a powerful antiseptic and painkiller.
-It is in fact the main constituent of the stuff dentists use to numb the tooth area.
+It is, in fact, the main constituent of the stuff dentists uses to numb the tooth area.
 It is thought to block pain receptors and thus inhibiting the pain sensation.

-Directions; Soak cotton ball in the oil and apply it to the throbbing tooth.
+Directions; Soak the cotton ball in the oil and apply it to the throbbing tooth.

 4. Hydrogen Peroxide.